-Genghis Khan did not just look to kill people, he was mainly interested in conquering and gaining wealth.
-He could accept the surrender of a defeated enemy and often used consummate skill to avoid conflict merely through emissaries who would spread tales of fear and the impending force of Genghis Khan’s war machine.
+Genghis Khan did not just look to kill people; he was mainly interested in conquering and gaining wealth.
+He would accept the surrender of a defeated enemy and often used consummate skill to avoid conflict merely through emissaries who would spread tales of fear and the impending force of Genghis Khan’s war machine.

 Genghis Khan also encouraged trade and commerce within his realm.
-He forbade his troops to attack merchants and through his control of the main trading routes, trade and culture flourished as people could travel within the Monghul Empire stretching from China in the East to the Black Sea in the East.
+He forbade his troops to attack merchants, and through his control of the main trading routes, trade and culture flourished as people could travel within the Mongol Empire stretching from China in the East to the Black Sea in the East.
 Genghis Khan was also tolerant of religions and exempted priests from paying tax.

 Ironically, he died after falling from a horse in 1226.

 It is estimated that 8% of Asians can have their DNA traced back to Genghis Khan.

 His grandson Kublai Khan completed the conquest of China, but after his death, the Moghul empire started to break up amongst different factions.

 Genghis Khan and the Making of the Modern World

 Military figures – Famous military leaders and soldiers, including Alexander the Great, Napoleon, Ataturk, Erwin Rommel, Winston Churchill and Dwight Eisenhower.